mysqljs/mysql/Readme.md

 [NO_BACKSLASH_ESCAPES](https://dev.mysql.com/doc/refman/5.7/en/sql-mode.html#sqlmode_no_backslash_escapes)
 SQL mode is disabled (which is the default state for MySQL servers).

+**Caution** This library performs client-side escaping, as this is a library to generate SQL strings on the client side.
+The syntax for functions like `mysql.format` may look similar to a prepared statement, but it is not and the escaping rules from this module are used to generate a resulting SQL string.
+The purpose of escaping input is to avoid SQL Injection attacks.
+In order to support enhanced support like `SET` and `IN` formatting, this module will escape based on the shape of the passed in JavaScript value, and the resulting escaped string may be more than a single value.
+When structured user input is provided as the value to escape, care should be taken to validate the shape of the input to validate the output will be what is expected.

 In order to avoid SQL Injection attacks, you should always escape any user provided data before using it inside a SQL query.
 You can do so using the `mysql.escape()`, `connection.escape()` or `pool.escape()` methods: